purijatin/njexl_wiki/01-Language-Features.md

 	some_func("Hello, World!")

-It also introduces you to "true" "false" two constants.
-They are Boolean types named after John Boole.
+It also introduces you to "true" / "false" the two constants.
+They are Boolean types named after [George Boole](https://en.wikipedia.org/wiki/George_Boole).
 Also note the interesting "my:".
 That is important.
 In a complete dynamic environment - if you do not specify the "my:" it might call another method from another module with the same name.
-So that does not happen - we have my.
+To avoid such things, we have my.
-No cross calling of functions.
+No cross calling (connection) of functions.

 ## Operators
 Generally the operations like "=" , "==" , "!" ,  "<" , ">" , "<=" , "=>" , "!=" have same meaning.